Table of Contents

 2. Use intent data to find in-market buyers

 Using intent data is one of the best ways to discover people who are currently in the market for a solution like yours.
 If you’re new to B2B intent data, it is essentially a collected set of signals that indicate a user’s interest and intent to buy a product or solution.
-These intent signals can be actions like number of page clicks, the time spent on a given web page, and more.
+These intent signals can be actions like the number of page clicks, the time spent on a given web page, and more.

 Chances are, you are already collecting intent data.
 If your team has a CRM, website cookies enabled, email tracking, marketing automation, or social listening tools, you’re collecting first-party intent data and observing who is engaging most closely with your brand.
 This is referred to as first-party intent data.

 There are, of course, limitations to first-party intent data.
 You can expand your total addressable market (TAM) and generate more awareness by using third-party intent data.
-With DealSignal’s Intent-Based Leads, you can find decision makers at in-market accounts and get those leads delivered to you each week.
+With DealSignal’s Intent-Based Leads, you can find decision-makers at in-market accounts and get those leads delivered to you each week.

 Demand gen tactics